IanBoyanZhang/CarND-PID-Control-Project/README.md

 Proportional control is used to set up steering angle control.
 Proportional Control steers harder when vehicle is far away from desired trajectory defined by measurement of CTE (Cross Track Error).
-Roughly, higher gain of proportional control will provide faster system response, lower gain vice versa.
+Roughly, higher gain of proportional control will provide faster system response, lower gain is vice versa.
 By only relying on proportional control, vehicle will continuously overshoot the trajectory instead of following.

 To correct overshoot, CTE changing rate could be used, which is described in derivative term.
 This term can be visulized as resistance of pulling vehicle towards the trajectory.